skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 planning to invade me once more?"

 Thordek is quiet for a long time, considering her question.
-At last he replies, "I have gathered many rumors from my bretheren in this land.
+At last he replies, "I have gathered many rumors from my brethren in this land.
 It seems they did indeed have a plan to invade, but have forsaken it.
 The agents here have waited in vain for an order that never came."